Skip to content

 CapabilityCursorClaude CodeCodex

-Full autonomyYOLO mode / Background Agent--dangerously-skip-permissions / SandboxAsk-for-approval: never
+Full autonomyAuto-Run “Run Everything” / Cloud Agent--dangerously-skip-permissions / Sandbox--ask-for-approval never

 Use this when you want to understand code without modifying it.
 The AI reads files and answers questions but cannot make changes.

-Switch to Ask mode or Manual mode in the mode selector.
-The AI will analyze code without making changes:
+Switch to Ask mode in the mode selector.
+The AI will analyze code and answer questions without making changes.
+For investigations that should end in a written plan rather than edits, Plan mode is the sibling to reach for:

 How does the authentication flow work?
 Trace the request from